life-itself/web3/notes/decentralization-autonomy-organisation-brekke.md

-# Overview

-This is a Zettelkasten note from my zettelkasten, it uses a certain structure (tags, cross_references).
-Hopefully the format and the content is useful in better understanding the topics at hand (decentralization, Autonomy and Organisation)

 # Keynote Decentralization, Autonomy and Organization - jaya klara brekke

 - #tags: #history #blockchain #web3 #bottom_up #coordination #daos #aeon_hochberg #friedrich_hayek #decentralization #scale #monopolies #markets #financialization #postcapitalism